 When animals are involved don't take your responsibility any more lightly.
 Again, pull over.
 Try to find the owner.
 If the owner cannot be found call the Humane Society, the police, or the Highway Patrol.

 What You Will Have to Show

 Once you assess the accident, you must your show driver license, registration card, evidence of financial responsibility, and current address to others involved and any peace officers present.

-In addition, an accident must also be reported to the DMV within ten days when someone is killed, injured, or property damage exceeds $750.
+An accident must be reported to the DMV within 10 days when someone is killed, injured, or property damage exceeds $1,000.

 You must also submit an SR-1 in addition to other filings the insurance companies, police, and other administrative agencies require.
 In order to fill out the SR-1 you need to gather important information at the scene of the accident: